 NAFTZ assists Foreign Trade Zone (FTZ) professionals by connecting local communities through the U.S. FTZ program; assists with FTZ program facilitation to foster growth, economic development, and U.S. employment.

-Wisconsin Commercial Ports Association
+Wisconsin Commercial Ports Association (WCPA)

 The WCPA, whose membership consists of the municipal commercial ports of Wisconsin, provides a medium for the exchange of ideas, methods, information and experiences of port management in Wisconsin.